nrw-digital/week-notes/en/updates/_posts/2024-04-19-week-notes.md

 + Phil has been working with Claire on the medium combustion plant variation form and working with Suzanne on the felling licence form
 + Owain has been busy finishing the testing on the NRW and WCP websites
-+ The digital officers  kepts the inbox afloat on Friday despite being emotional battered from the new Taylor Swift album ;)
++ The digital officers  kept the inbox afloat on Friday despite being emotional battered from the new Taylor Swift album ;)

 ## Fun Fact Friday!